 - Diarrhea occurs for more than 24 hours.

-- If you are in doubt, just call the vet.
+- If you're in doubt, just call the vet.

-If your dog has diarrhea one time and otherwise acts completely normal, you can probably continue the normal food and routine.
+If your dog has diarrhea one time and otherwise acts completely normal, you can probably continue with its normal routine and feeding.
 Just keep watching for diarrhea, vomiting, loss of appetite, and signs of illness.
 Note that dogs with diarrhea may strain to defecate with little or no stool production.
 This is not necessarily a cause for concern unless it continues for more than a day.

 If your dog has diarrhea again at the next bowel movement, try changing to a bland diet temporarily.
 To prepare a bland diet, boil unseasoned chicken breast with plain white rice OR ground low-fat meat with plain white rice.
 Drain off any residual fat after cooking.
-Do not add salt or seasoning.
-Feed the bland diet until the next day.
-If diarrhea begins to improve, your dog has a good appetite, and there is no vomiting, you can start to gradually add back your dog's normal food to the bland diet mixture.
+Don't add salt or seasoning.
+Feed your dog the bland diet until the next day.
+If the diarrhea begins to improve, your dog has a good appetite, and there's no vomiting, you can start to gradually add your dog's normal food to the bland diet mixture.
 Call your vet if diarrhea continues for more than 24 hours.

 As you likely know, diarrhea cannot be entirely prevented.
-Preventive measures related to your dog's diet is your best bet to guard against diarrhea.
+Preventive measures related to your dog's diet are your best bet to guard against diarrhea.
 Avoid table scraps, human food, and letting your dog eat foreign objects or materials outdoors.
-All of these can wreak havoc on a dog's stomach and cause digestive issues.
+All of these can cause digestive issues and generally wreak havoc on a dog's gastrointestinal system.